Ed-Fi-Alliance-OSS/Software-Development/docs/docs/continuous-integration/code-quality-automation/README.md

 Historically, the Alliance has relied on ReSharper for detecting common code smells, style inconsistencies, and more.
-However, it does not meet the requirements above for a good linter in several respects (see [Background Research - C# Linter](./background-research-c-linter.md)).
+However, it does not meet the requirements above for a good linter in several respects.
 Instead, the Alliance is adopting a combination of two tools:

 - Microsoft's [.NET compiler platform analyzers](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview)